PostHog/posthog.com/contents/blog/give-back-friday-2021.md

 ## Why are we doing this?

 PostHog is an open-source project and our team is all individually proud to be part of the open-source community.
-We wanted to create a festive activity but, because most of our paying users are other businesses, we didn’t want to simply slash prices.
-We wanted to truly celebrate and support the open-source community in a meaningful way.
+We wanted to take this weekend as an opportunity to truly celebrate and support the open-source community in a meaningful way.
+We don't do short-lived price cuts, as we don't believe it's the right way to build trust with our customers or a sustainable business in the long run.

 We also wanted to involve our community too, which is why we’ve chosen to give donations based on GitHub stars.
 If you’d like to unstar us after we’ve counted your contributions, that’s absolutely fine - we suggest just waiting til later in the week to be sure your star is counted towards the total.
 We previously had the idea of allowing people to directly donate to open source projects and we'd match them, but we felt this idea makes it a lot easier for our community to express their support this way, and counting stars is a straightforward way to keep track.